azharabbas414-cyber/AI-NOC-Copilot/README.md

 The app automatically classifies the user's question into protocol, incident type, and network category using lightweight local rules.
 No extra LLM call is required.

-## Three Modules
+## Modules

-- 🚨 Incident Analysis — AI + RAG investigation with automatic incident classification.
+- Incident Analysis
-- 📊 Network Health — beginner-friendly review of simulated network performance metrics.
+- Network Health
-- 📑 NOC Report Generator — creates a structured incident report from user-provided incident details.
+- NOC Report Generator